Jiaqishi777/Jiaqishi777.github.io/_pages/about.md

  I am a first-year PhD student in the Department of IEOR at Columbia University, where I am fortunate to be advised by Prof. <a href="http://www.columbia.edu/~ae2516/">Adam Elmachtoub</a>.
 Previously, I received a B.S. in Mathematics from Nanjing University, followed by a M.S. in Operations Research from Columbia University.

 My research lies in revenue management and pricing, with a focus on reusable resources and choice models.
 I am also interested in data-driven decision making.

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).

-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.